A guide to researchers

 a) Different types of data that are proposed to be gathered should be specifically mentioned.
 Limitations, if any, may also be indicated.

-b) For questionnaire or schedule to be used, whenever applicable, the following should be indicated:
+b) For the questionnaire or schedule to be used, whenever applicable, the following should be indicated:

 (ii) Any projective tests incorporated in the questionnaire/schedule.